Mellanox/network-operator/deployment/network-operator/README.md

       devices: [ib0, ib1]
 ```

->__Note__: The parameter listed are non-exahustive, for the full list of chart parameters refer to
+>__Note__: The parameter listed are non-exhaustive, for the full list of chart parameters refer to
 the file: `values.yaml`

 #### Secondary Network